The 7 R's of Repentance

 Request help and accountability from God and a loving and mature member (or members) of Christ’s body.
 Accountability partner(s) help by praying for you, pushing you, and pointing out blind spots.
 Galatians 6:1-2

 Ruthlessly Reject all the ways you willingly feed the sinful nature.
+You cannot avoid everything, but you can do a lot of cleaning.
+Stop listening to that music or watching that media you used to choose.
+Tell your friends you need to avoid certain conversations or situations.
 Matthew 5:29-30, Romans 13:14, 2 Corinthians 10:3-5, Ephesians 4:21-22.

 Rejoice in the miracle.
 Freedom from sin is excellent, but repentance leads to becoming more Christ-like, which is far more extraordinary.
 Never take a miracle for granted; always offer public praise.
 Luke 17:16-17